dbbs-lab/cerebellar-models/docs/configurations/mouse/nest.rst

 this simulation serves as a baseline for the following ones.
 To analyze these results, for each neuron population, we define:

-* the mean firing rate as the mean of each of its neuron's total number of spikes over the simulation time, expressed in Hz.
+* the mean firing rate as the mean of each of its (spiking at least once) neurons' total number of spikes over the simulation time, expressed in Hz.
-* the mean Inter-Spike intervals (ISI) as the mean of each of its neuron mean duration between each of its pair of consecutive spike, expressed in ms.
+* the mean Inter-Spike intervals (ISI) as the mean of each of its (spiking at least twice) neurons mean duration between each of its pair of consecutive spike, expressed in ms.

 For this simulation, the mean firing rates and mean ISI obtained for each neuron population are as follows (expressed in mean :math:`\pm` standard deviation):

-.. csv-table:: Canonical circuit under basal paradigm results
+.. csv-table:: Results of the canonical circuit in basal activity
    :header-rows: 1
    :delim: ;